SamuelSwartzberg/flashcardifying_text_temp/inf.md

 normal|use alpha compositing
 multiply|channel_t * channel_b|result will be darker (since two numbers less than 1 multiplied will always be smaller) screen|1 - (1 - channel_t) (1 - channel_b)|result will be always be lighter

+### image rendering

+Sprites are multiple graphics fused into an image, which is then masked to only show the relevant image The two main advantages of sprites over multiple images is that  they can be easier to use and that   they take only one request to load which used to be better, but might not be anymore with HTTP/2

 # data storage